 Work samples

-• Forthcoming debut novel, The Deceived Ones
+• Debut novel, The Deceived Ones

-Forthcoming debut novel, The Deceived Ones
+Debut novel, The Deceived Ones

 Displaced by the Russian invasion, Vira, carrying little but her precious viola da gamba, is a refugee in the Uniting for Ukraine program.
 When she is physically attacked soon after her arrival in the city of Baltimore in America, the terrifying experience prompts her to hide in plain sight by passing as her twin, Sevastyan, until he is able to join her.